kot13/vertigo/README.md

-# All best practice in one
+# All best practice in one API

 * 12 factor
 * Logger